 The chart below shows the value of one country's export in various cayegories during 2015 and 2016.
 The table shows the percentage changes in each category of exports in 2016 compared with 2015.

+The chart below shows the value of one country’s exports in various categories during 2015 and 2016.
+The table shows the percentage change in each category of experts in 2016 compared with 2015.

-The charts below show the value of one country's exports in various categories during 2015 and 2016.
+The chart below shows the value of one country's exports in various categories during 2015 and 2016.
+The tables shows the percentage change in each category of exports in 2016 compared with 2015.

+The char below shows the value of one country's exports in various categories during 2015.
 The table shows the percentage change in each category of exports in 2016 compared with 2015.

-The chart below shows the value of one’s country exports in various categories during 2015 and 2016.
-The table shows the percentage change in each category of exports in 2016 compared with 2015

-The chart below shows the value of one country’s exports in various categories during 2015 and 2016.
-The table shows the percentage changes in each category of exports in 2016 compared with 2015.
+The chart below shows the value of one country's exports in various categories during 2015 and 2016.
+The table shows the precentage change in each category of exports in 2016 compared with 2015.

-The chart below shows the value of one countries exports in various categories during 2015 in 2016.
-The table shows the percentage change in each category of exports in 2016 compared with 2015

 The tables below give information about sales of Fairtrade*-labelled coffee and bananas in 1999 and 2004 in five European countries.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant. *Fairtrade: a category of products for which farmers from developing countries have been paid an officially agreed fair price.

-The chart below shows the value of one country's exports in various categories during 2015 and 2016.
+the chart below shows the value of one country's exports in various categories during 2015 and 2016.
 The table shows the percentage change in each category of exports in 2016 compared with 2015.
-Summarise the information by selecting and reporting the main features, and make comparison where relevant.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevont Write of least 150 words.
+Export

 The chart below shows the value of one country's exports in various categories during 2015 and 2016.
 The table shows the peercentage change in each category of exports in 2016 compared with 2015.
 Summarise the information by selecting and reporting the main features, and make comparision where relevant.